“The Young King of the Black Isles” by Maxfield Parrish

 “The Young King of the Black Isles”

 This gorgeous oil on canvas painting is by the American illustrator, Maxfield Parrish, and is titled “The Young King of the Black Isles”, based after the short story of the same name.
-It was created in 1906 and served as the frontispiece to Collier’s Arabian Nights VIII that was published in 1907.
+It was created in 1906 and served as the frontispiece to Collier’s Arabian Nights VIII, published in 1907.

 As an interesting note, the 1995 album cover to Enya’s ‘Memory of Trees’ is based on this painting.
 Parrish’s works are still widely known and referenced in pop culture today.